A requirement is a formal specification that identifies a condition to be met by a designed artifact.

 Remember: you are not looking for solutions yet.
 You're looking for the conditions that will be met by any appropriate solution.
 See examples below for more about this.

-Each time you find a potential requirement to add, check it in two ways:
+Each time you find a potential requirement to add, check it in three ways:

-Also, review all your requirements with respect to your team's PSS to make sure that the requirements you've generated are consistent with your team's overall strategy.
+Also, review all your requirements with respect to your team's situation scan (especially the goals and strategy sections) to make sure that the requirements you've generated are consistent with your team's overall strategy.

 At this point, each team member will have their own list of requirements.